Sierra Leone’s Unregulated Export Timber Trade

 Smuggling to neighboring countries

-To discourage the smuggling of timber to neighboring countries, the Koroma government issued a clearance certificate to the China Friendship Society for the export of five thousand, twenty-feet semi-processed logs.
-China Friendship Society has been exporting logs for eight years, not adding any value to them.
+To discourage the smuggling of timber to neighboring countries, the Koroma government issued a clearance certificate to the China Friendship Society for the export of five thousand, twenty-foot semi-processed logs.
+The China Friendship Society has been exporting logs for eight years, not adding any value to them.

 The acting director of forestry at the Ministry of Agriculture, William Bangura, suggested that the best option for the government to mitigate the smuggling of timber was to issue licenses to exporters so that government will regain the lost revenue in the sector.